Zabrimus/vdr-jonglisto/README.md

 ### Configuration
 The main configuration file jonglisto.json must be copied to /etc/jonglisto.
 There exists a sample in the samples directory.

+* **useEpgd:** if "true" then use the configured epgd database, otherwise get all epg data via restfulapi from a configured VDR (see epgVdr)

+* **epgVdr:** If you don't want to use jonglisto with the epgd database, this value is needed.
+Here the alias VDR have to be configured, where EPG data will be read.

 * **useRecordingSyncMap:** use a feature in vdr restfulapi plugin to speed up the recording list.
 It is safe to set this value to "false".
 This feature really needs at least 0.2.6.5 of restfulapi plugin.
 ```json